 What is Programmatic Advertising?

 Programmatic is a term that can apply to many industries outside of just advertising.
-“Programmatic” refers to technology-enabled workflow automation, and in advertising refers to 2 computers talking to each other to execute campaign operations.
+“Programmatic” refers to technology-enabled workflow automation, and in advertising refers to two computers talking to each other to execute campaign operations.
 Rather than needing multiple people to carry out these functions, technology does the hard part.
+Programmatic advertising delivers benefits such as:

 You can’t talk about programmatic advertising without someone mentioning RTB, but these terms are not interchangeable.
 Real-time bidding (RTB) is a technology mechanism for automatically bidding, buying and selling display impressions via an auction format.
 It is inherently programmatic and uses algorithmic or artificial intelligence (AI) technology to make informed media buys to serve a specific ad to a particular in nanoseconds.